statikbe/laravel-filament-flexible-content-blocks/UPGRADE.md

 The command will add `block_id` fields to each block and card of the cards block.
 And link the images to the block.

-In case you have implemented custom blocks with images that are stored in other form field name then `image` (e.g. photo), you can add the command flag `--customimage=photo` and this field will also be migrated.
+In case you have implemented custom blocks with images that are stored in other form field name than `image` (e.g. photo), you can add the command flag `--customimage=photo` and this field will also be migrated.

 If you have a custom block with a repeater with images inside the repeater blocks, you need to extend the command a bit,